Securing NAT Solution «Prev Next»

 2. Private network user access to Internet-based resources, such as partner networks or central offices

-The following Slide Show illustrates the benefits of using IP filters to restrict Internet traffic.
+The following series of images illustrates the benefits of using IP filters to restrict Internet traffic.

 Using IP Filters